Sherpa vs sherpa

-They do NOT provide rescue services; however they do have very useful medical posts in Manang, Pheriche and Everest BC during the seasons.
-They are funded by the charges made in the clinics.
+They do NOT provide rescue services; however they do have very useful medical posts staffed by volunteer doctors in Manang, Pheriche and Everest BC during the seasons.
+They are funded by the clinic charges.

 NTB - Nepal Tourism Board

-Until 2015 this was also massively corrupt, and now is still finding its direction.
+Until 2015 this was also massively corrupt, and now in 2018 is still finding its direction.

 Be confused no more!

 There more job roles than you imagine to run treks and expeditions.